yaq1n0/yet-another-portfolio-site/readme.md

+# [DEPRECATED] old development repository for yaqinhasan.com
+this is where the source code for the abandoned monica template version and the alpha versions of the minimalist approach will be kept for posterity.

 Welcome to the source code of yaqinhasan.com

 The rest of this readme file is just notes for where I can get the resources used in the site.